 Photochemistry is conquering the world of synthetic chemistry.
 Ok, that’s hyperbole.
 Photochemistry is really cool and useful for making interesting and important compounds in ways that may be easier, safer or not possible with traditional thermal methods.
 Ok, that’s better.
 More specifically, for our purposes we are referring to visible light photoredox catalysis – catalytic reactions initiated in some way by visible light.
 These days, it is difficult to read a chemical journal without seeing multiple new protocols using visible light as the key reagent in a chemical transformation.
 Maybe you thought this was a fad, like microwave (we joke) or maybe you just really like your oil bath (weird).
 However, if you have never put on a pair of fashionable orange glasses, turned on a bright blue LED, and pointed it at a reaction flask, then you are missing out.
 Photochemistry will bring you hours of joy and millions of dollars (most likely not).
 In all seriousness, at a minimum, this three part series is intended to get you comfortable with the core principles of photochemistry and provide you with everything you need to know to get started.

 If you think you know everything about the basics of photochemistry, you can skip ahead to Photochemistry 101, Part II: Understanding and Measuring Light Sources for a discussion on light sources.
-If you really, really think you know everything about photochemistry and just want to set up a few reactions, then wait for us to publish Photochemistry 101, Part III: Setting Up Your Initial Reactions (coming soon!).
+If you really, really think you know everything about photochemistry and just want to set up a few reactions, then wait for us to publish Photochemistry 101, Part III: Setting Up Your Initial Photochemistry Reactions.
 Otherwise, read on and reacquaint yourself with the foundations of photochemistry principles.

 Let’s Start with the Basics of Photoredox Catalysis